 How do I register?

-Participants may register online at ASI Connect or in person at the Craft Center.
+Participants may register at ASI Connect or in person at the Craft Center.
 Registration begins the first week of every quarter.

 Do I need my own woodworking tools?